bangpound/SputnikPubsubBundle/Resources/doc/handling-notifications.md

 ## Debug

-There is a [LogListener](https://github.com/sputnik-project/SputnikPubsubBundle/blob/master/EventListener/LogListener.php) implemented.
-It logs notification information.
+There is a [LogListener](https://github.com/sputnik-project/SputnikPubsubBundle/blob/master/EventListener/LogListener.php) implemented, which logs notification information.
 This is handy if you want to review what kind of notification arrive from hub.

 ## Next